BenLehmann12/GooglePlayAnalysis/README.md

 # GooglePlayAnalysis
-Analyzing the data of Google Play App Dataset
+Analyzing the data of Google Play App Dataset.
+Will work with KNN, SVM etc. Later.